ZapicInc/Zapic-SDK-Unity/README.md

 How to create a release
 -------------

+### Update iOS SDK version

+Edit the .travis.yml file to include the desired version of the [iOS SDK](https://github.com/ZapicInc/Zapic-SDK-iOS).
+Make sure this matches exactly.

+### Create new .unitypackage

 Simply create a new [release](https://github.com/ZapicInc/Zapic-SDK-Unity/releases).
 Ensure the version follows the required format of "vX.X.X" for example "v1.2.3".
 CI should automatically place all artifacts within the GitHub release upon build completion.